MicrosoftDocs/azure-dev-docs/articles/ai/advanced-retrieval-augmented-generation.md

 ## Evaluation

-Evaluating the results of a nondeterministic system isn't as simple as, say, unit or integration tests that most developers are familiar with.
-There are several factors to consider:
+Evaluating the results of a nondeterministic system isn't as simple as the unit or integration tests that most developers are familiar with.
+You need to consider several factors:

 - Are users satisfied with the results they're getting?
 - Are users getting accurate responses to their questions?